Maximum diversity and weighting for invariants of periodic time series: A new invariant of periodic time series

 \subsection{Examples with synthetic data}

 Let us consider the following periodic continuous signal:

-We build a dataset by randomly sampling (with noise) $100$ finite sequences of the form of equation \eqref{eq:sampling}, and then apply $E_{\tau, d}$ and compute $\widehat{w_{X,+}}(\xi)$ and $\widehat{w_X}(\xi)$.
+We build a dataset by randomly sampling (with noise) $100$ finite sequences of the form of equation \eqref{eq:sampling}, and then apply $E_{\tau, d}$ and compute $\widehat{\wgp({X})}(\xi)$ and $\widehat{\wg(X)}(\xi)$.
 For comparison, the same integral is calculated for the uniform measure as well.
 In this example, $t^o$ and $L$ are randomly chosen where $7 \leq \frac{L}{f} \leq 12$, so the sampling does not respect the period or phase of signals.
 The factors $\tau,\, d$ and $\xi$ are fixed as $\tau=0.5,\, d=2$ and $\xi =(1,-1)$, respectively.
 We let the remaining factors vary as $\delta \in \{0.4,\, 0.2,\, 0.1\}$ and $f \in \{100,\, 200,\, 400\}$.

 The entire process and result are presented in Figure \ref{fig:example-pipeline} and \ref{fig:example-histograms}, respectively.
-Distribution of weighting or diversifier integral shows convergent tendency as increasing $f$ and decreasing $\delta$, as proved in Proposition \ref{prop:main}.
-However, such tendency is lost if $w_{X,+}$ in expression $\int_{\bR^d} \varphi\, dw_X$ is replaced by uniform measure.
+The distribution of weighting or diversifier integral shows convergent tendency as $f$ increases and $\delta$ decreases, as proved in Proposition \ref{prop:main}.
+However, such tendency is lost if the measure $\wg(X)$ in integral $\int_{\bR^d} \varphi\, d\wg(X)$ is replaced by uniform measure.